<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<title>Comments on: How to replace damaged LCD screen in Dell Inspiron 6000 laptop</title>
+Comments on: How to replace screen in Dell Inspiron 6000 </title>

-<atom:link href="http://www.insidemylaptop.com/replace-damaged-lcd-screen-in-dell-inspiron-6000-laptop/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.insidemylaptop.com/replace-damaged-lcd-screen-in-dell-inspiron-6000-laptop/feed/" rel="self" type="application/rss+xml" />

 <item>